 Over the past few years, staff has been exploring upper watershed partnerships in support of Metropolitan's One Water approach and Bay-Delta Policies to improve water supply resiliency in the face of climate change.
 Staff has kept the Board apprised of developments related to watershed health and watershed partnerships.
 In September and October 2022, these concepts were discussed as part of the Revision and Restatement of Bay-Delta Policies process.
-In January 2023, Yuba Water Agency General Manager Willie Whittlesey presented on their North Yuba Forest Partnership Resilience Bond investments at One Water and Stewardship Committee (OWS Committee).
-And in March 2023, staff provided an update to the OWS Committee seeking direction from the Board to pursue pilot investigations in the Northern Sierra Nevada.
-The three proposed agreements funding pilot investigations, presented as an informational item to the OWS Committee in August 2024, represent a first step towards building better relationships in the upper watersheds, furthering science related to quantifying the benefits of forest management actions and valuing the potential benefits to Metropolitan of investments that promote improved forest health in the upper watersheds of the Bay-Delta.
+In January 2023, Yuba Water Agency General Manager Willie Whittlesey presented on their North Yuba Forest Partnership Resilience Bond investments at One Water and Stewardship Committee.
+And in March 2023, staff provided an update at One Water and Stewardship Committee seeking direction from the Board to pursue pilot investigations in the Northern Sierra Nevada.
+The three proposed agreements funding pilot investigations represent a first step towards building better relationships in the upper watersheds, furthering science related to quantifying the benefits of forest management actions and valuing the potential benefits to Metropolitan of investments that promote improved forest health in the upper watersheds of the Bay-Delta.